sah-header-bw

 Jeffrey A. Cohen, PhD, is an architectural historian who has taught in Bryn Mawr’s Growth & Structure of Cities Department since 1995.
 His research has focused on 19th-century architecture, from close scrutiny of high-end designs by noted architects such as Benjamin Latrobe, Frank Furness, Wilson Eyre, and George T. Pearson, to the more quotidian works of builders and speculative developers.
 Informing both has been an interest in the evidence of architectural history, from drawings by architects to urban topographical views of many sorts and surveys made for fire insurance purposes.
 Recent work has focused on the historical evidence of evolving urban form, including studies on street-view series traversing Rome, Dublin, Boston, and Paris and the detailed period cadastral atlases that help contextualize them in three dimensions.
 Jeff lives near the Italian Market and welcomes conversations on topics of mutual interest.

-Mary Anne Eves is currently the Office Manager for Family Support Line, a non-profit in Media, PA, which assists sexually abused children.
-She has held management and marketing positions with for-profit and non-profit businesses and as an independent architectural historian, researcher, and grant writer.
-She is the author of Middletown Township, Delaware County, PA (2011, Arcadia) and curated the permanent exhibit, “Wilmington’s Railroad Heritage,” at the city’s Joseph R. Biden Amtrak Station.
-She has served on multiple local boards, including the Philadelphia Chapter SAH, Middletown Township Historical Society in Delaware County, Oliver Evans (Philadelphia) Chapter of the Society for Industrial Archaeology, the Middletown Township Land Conservancy.
-She is a long-time volunteer architectural walking tour guide for the Preservation Alliance for Greater Philadelphia and a volunteer Gallery Guide at Winterthur Museum.
-She is interested in 19th and 20th century decorative arts, the impact of railroads on residential and commercial development, and the 1876 Centennial in Philadelphia.
+Mary Anne Eves is an independent historian, lecturer, researcher, and grant writer.
+She is the author of Middletown Township, Delaware County, PA (2011, Arcadia) and curated the permanent exhibit, “Wilmington’s Railroad Heritage,” at the Joseph R. Biden Amtrak Station, Wilmington, DE.
+She serves on multiple area non-profit boards, including the Philadelphia Chapter SAH, the Middletown Township (Delaware County) Historical Society, the Oliver Evans (Philadelphia) Chapter of the Society for Industrial Archaeology, and the Middletown Township (DelCo) Land Conservancy.
+She is a long-time volunteer architectural walking tour guide for the Preservation Alliance for Greater Philadelphia and a volunteer guide at Winterthur Museum.
+She is interested in 19th and 20th century art, architecture and the decorative arts, the impact of railroads on residential and commercial development in the US, and the 1876 Centennial in Philadelphia.
 She lives in a house built by her father and grandfather, both master carpenters, and is the 7th generation of her family to live within five miles of the Borough of Media.

 Daniel Vieyra, PhD, AIA, taught architecture for over thirty years in Ohio before relocating to ,the Philadelphia area.
 He and his wife Katherine are currently involved in grand-parenting and in preserving and somewhat irreverently updating a mid-century modern ranch/farmhouse outside Media.
 Daniel has long been involved SAH; his earliest research, focusing on the everyday built environment, was presented at SAH national conferences; he also served as president of the Western Reserve SAH.
 He currently serves on the Board of DOCOMOMO Philadelphia as they advocate for the preservation of both “High Style” and “Mom + Pop” Modernism.
 Daniel is assisting our SAH Philadelphia Chapter with its new series, The Elusive Philadelphia School, The Many Guises of Philadelphia’s Modernism.
 Any suggestions for any such Modernist architects we might get to know better are very welcome!